Chapter 33:

 So I couldn’t avoid this anymore…

 I placed my things on the side and got comfortable on the sofa.
-Bingo was tucked against my chest, purring his heart out like he could sense the tension and was trying to his best to calm me.
+Bingo was tucked against my chest and purred his heart out like he could sense the tension.
+He kneaded on whatever he could reach and tried to his best to calm me.
 I hadn’t even realized I’d been holding him that tightly until Mama stood and gently took him from my arms.

 ‘Aika, you’re smothering your cat,’ she said softly.
 ‘Bless his cotton-socks he’s just letting you do it.’